hhanh00/warp/README.md

 `cargo b -r`

 ## Configure
 - Edit `App.toml` and input your seed phrase & birth height.
+Make sure a copy of this file is located in the `warp` folder.
 ## Usage
 Run `zcash-warp`